 The Ultimate Packing List

-This packing list shows the exact things you need to bring when you travel.
+This packing list shows the exact things to bring on vacation or other types of travel.
 It’s broken down into three sections:

 - Printable Travel Checklist: editable spreadsheet with summary of all items